Tom's Guide Verdict

 PureVPN price: how much is it, and is there a PureVPN free trial?

-Beyond the basic pricing, you can bag a dedicated IP for $2.99/mo (cheap compared to the competition), DDoS protection for $3.99/mo, and port forwarding for $0.99/mo, but we had a few issues adding these to the cart – and when we contacted the live chat support agent, we got absolutely no help at all.
+Beyond the basic pricing, you can bag a dedicated IP for $2.49/mo (cheap compared to the competition), and port forwarding for $1.49/mo, but I had a few issues adding these to the cart – and when I contacted the live chat support agent, I got absolutely no help at all.

-Whichever plan you choose, you’ll be covered by a 31-day no-quibble money-back guarantee so that you can test it out, which is a generous 1 day more than the apparent industry standard, and payments can be made with credit card, PayPal, and now Bitcoin.
+Whichever plan you choose, you’ll be covered by a 31-day no-quibble money-back guarantee so that you can test it out, which is a generous 1 day more than the apparent industry standard, and payments can be made with credit card, PayPal, and cryptocurrency (Bitcoin, Litecoin, and Ethereum).

 How private is PureVPN, and does it keep logs?

 PureVPN has had some issues in the past with keeping a clean record when it comes to protecting the user data.
 For example, in 2017, a man was arrested for his online misconduct and included in the evidence were records from PureVPN, which included his home and work IP addresses.
 Ignoring the ethics, this isn’t something you want to hear from a VPN provider, since VPNs are primarily designed and used as privacy tools.

 That said, after this unfortunate incident, PureVPN has been increasing its efforts to pass as a ‘zero-logging’ VPN service by getting its security systems and privacy policies audited.
 I'm glad to say that PureVPN passed the most recent audit and is now verified as a true zero-logging service – so there's no chance of the VPN being able to provide details on its users, even if it wanted to.